wich229/js-adagrams/README.md

 ### Wave 2
 Next, we need a way to check if an input word (a word a player submits) only uses characters that are contained within a collection (or hand) of drawn letters.
 Essentially, we need a way to check if the word is, indeed, an anagram of some or all of the given letters in the hand.

-To do so, add a method called `Adagrams.usesAvailableLetters` in `src/adagrams.js`.
+To do so, add a function called `Adagrams.usesAvailableLetters` in `src/adagrams.js`.
 This method should have the following properties:

 - Has two parameters:
    - `input`, the first parameter, describes some input word, and is a string